 3D printing, or additive manufacturing, has over the years become a reliable manufacturing method used in various industrial areas.

 There are numerous benefits.

-Through the design freedoms it offers, 3D printing releases the designer's creativity and accelerates the time-to-market of your product by producing realistic and functional prototypes.
-It is now opening up to mass production while reducing lead times and limiting manufacturing costs.
+Thanks to the design freedoms it offers, 3D printing frees the creativity of designers.
+It also accelerates the marketing of your products by producing realistic and functional prototypes.
+It is now open to mass production, while reducing delays and limiting manufacturing costs.

 From prototype to large production runs, additive manufacturing has become essential through various technologies such as FFF, stereolithography, selective laser sintering or silicon printing, Polyjet, DLP and Multi Jet Fusion.
 Changing the format, geometry and design has never been so easy..

-Although additive manufacturing has many benefits, there remains the major issue of the diverse and varied post-processing steps which are often complex, time-consuming and costly.
+If additive manufacturing has many advantages, there is still a downside.
+The various and varied stages of post-processing, often complex, time-consuming and costly.

 Post-processing and finishing 3D-printed parts still currently represents a major proportion of the manual work needed for their manufacture.
 Depending on the application, these steps can represent between 30% and 60% of the total cost.

 With its innovative processes, Metalizz shortens these processes.

 Whether from additive manufacturing or traditional processes, plastic parts require specific treatments to meet customer expectations.
 The raw surface states must be reworked through different post-treatment solutions to obtain the desired finish (aesthetic or functional).

 Cleaning and decontamination, surface activation and smoothing of polymer parts are all processes which must be mastered in order to successfully enhance 3D-printed parts with high-quality decoration and finishes, such as metallization.